graphicsdesk/spectate/README.md

 ## AWS Setup

-1. Navigate to your home directory: `cd ~`

-2. Make a directory named `.aws`

-3. Inside `.aws`, write a file named `credentials` with the contents below:
+Write a new file at `~/.aws/credentials` with the contents below:
 <pre>
 [spectate]
 aws_access_key_id = <var>YOUR_ACCESS_KEY_ID</var>